Aliases for PTPRF Gene

 GeneCards Summary for PTPRF Gene

 PTPRF (Protein Tyrosine Phosphatase Receptor Type F) is a Protein Coding gene.
 Diseases associated with PTPRF include Breasts And/Or Nipples, Aplasia Or Hypoplasia Of, 2 and Isolated Congenital Breast Hypoplasia/Aplasia.
-Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and PAK Pathway.
+Among its related pathways are SALM protein interactions at the synapses and Cell adhesion_Cadherin-mediated cell adhesion.
 Gene Ontology (GO) annotations related to this gene include phosphatase activity.
 An important paralog of this gene is PTPRD.

 Possible cell adhesion receptor.
 It possesses an intrinsic protein tyrosine phosphatase activity (PTPase) and dephosphorylates EPHA2 regulating its activity.